Lecture notes on ridge regression: Moments

 in which we have used $\mbox{Var}(\mathbf{A} \mathbf{Y}) = \mathbf{A} \mbox{Var}( \mathbf{Y}) \mathbf{A}^{\top}$ for a non-random matrix $\mathbf{A}$, the fact that $\mathbf{W}_{\lambda}$ is non-random, and $ \mbox{Var}[\hat{\bbeta} ] = \sigma^2 (\mathbf{X}^{\top} \mathbf{X})^{-1}$.

-Like the expectation the variance of the ridge estimator vanishes as $\lambda$ tends to infinity:
+We characterize the behavior of the variance of the ridge regression estimator.
+We first observe that, similar to the expectation, it vanishes as $\lambda$ tends to infinity:

 Hence, the variance of the ridge regression coefficient estimates decreases towards zero as the penalty parameter becomes large.
 This is illustrated in the right panel of Figure \ref{fig.ridgeSolPathPlusVar} for the data of Example \ref{example.supercollinearity}.
+Secondly, the variance of the maximum likelihood estimator is `larger' than that of the ridge regression estimator (Proposition \ref{prop:VarInequalityMLandRidge}).

-With an explicit expression of the variance of the ridge estimator at hand, we can compare it to that of the OLS estimator:
+\begin{proposition} \mbox{ } \\ The variance of the maximum likelihood regression estimator exceeds (in the positive definite ordering sense) that of the ridge regression estimator, $\mbox{Var} ( \hat{\bbeta} ) \succeq \mbox{Var}[ \hat{\bbeta}(\lambda) ]$, with the inequality being strict if $\lambda > 0$. \end{proposition} \begin{proof} Use the analytic expression of the variance of the ridge regression estimator to study its difference to that of the maximum likelihood regression estimator: